Stay in touch

 To confirm a diagnosis of secondary breast cancer in the skin, a punch biopsy may be performed.

 You’ll be given a local anaesthetic before a tiny cutter device is used to take a very small piece of tissue from the area.
-It’s not unusual for the area to bleed a little after the biopsy so you’ll usually be given a small dressing or plaster afterwards.
+It’s not unusual for the area to bleed a little after the biopsy so you’ll usually have a small dressing or plaster applied afterwards.

 Waiting for test results can be very stressful.
 It may take a few weeks to get all the results of your tests.

-If you’re anxious about your results or would like to talk to someone about any concerns you can call our free Helpline on 0808 800 6000.
+If you’re waiting for your results or would like to talk to someone about any concerns, you can call our free Helpline on 0808 800 6000.